exasol/sql-statement-builder/doc/guide/statements/create_table.md

   CreateTable createTable = StatementFactory.getInstance().createTable("tableName");
   ```

-2. Create columns with desired data types using fluent programming
+2. Create columns with desired data types using fluent programming.

   Construct the columns in the order you want them to appear in the created table.